-- Mead acid (20:3): Since it’s polyunsaturated, mead acid is the exception among omega-9 fatty acids.
+- Mead acid (20:3): Since it’s polyunsaturated, it is the exception among omega-9 fatty acids.
 Primarily, you can find it in cartilage tissue.
 According to studies, it can positively influence chemotherapy treatment and help fight cancer (Kinoshita et al. 20161).

-- Erucic acid (22:1): This monounsaturated fat has raised some concerns about its potential danger to humans due to animal experiments.
-However, this is not an issue for our Omega-9 food list, since you primarily find it in industrial vegetable oils, such as mustard oil (*).
+- Erucic acid (22:1): This monounsaturated fat has raised concerns about its potential danger to humans due to animal experiments.
+However, this is not an issue for our Omega-9 food list since you primarily find it in industrial vegetable oils, such as mustard oil (*).

 - Nervonic acid (24:1): This monounsaturated omega-9 fat can improve memory function.
-For example, you can find nervonic acid in fatty fish and nuts such as macadamias (Yuan et al. 20132).
+For example, you can find nervonic acid in fatty fish and nuts such as macadamia (Yuan et al. 20132).

 As the subject of countless scientific studies, oleic acid is the most widely researched.

-Hence, it’s not surprising that this fat, for which olive oil is known to be healthy, is responsible for numerous positive effects of omega-9 fatty acids.
+Hence, it’s unsurprising that this fat, for which olive oil is known to be healthy, is responsible for numerous positive effects of omega-9 fatty acids.